takluyver/bash_kernel/README.rst

         sleep 1
     done

+The same works for images or even javascript content.

-Remember to create a new id each time the cell is executed.javascript.
-The same will work for images or even javascript content.
+**Remember to create always a new id** (random ids works perfect) each time the cell is executed, otherwise it will try to display on an HTML element that no longer exists (they are erased each time a cell is re-run).

 Programmatically Generating Rich Content
 ----------------------------------------